wd-bootcamp/web-exercises/sessions/recap-project-3/rick-and-morty-app/README.md

 - Inside `CharacterCard.js`, write and export a function called `createCharacterCard`.
 - Use `innerHTML` to generate the HTML of the card.
 Cut and paste the relevant HTML code of the card from the `index.html` and use it in your function.
-- Ensure that `CharacterCard` returns a newly created `<li>` element representing a character card.
+- Ensure that `createCharacterCard` returns a newly created `<li>` element representing a character card.
-- Inside `index.js`, call the `CharacterCard` function and append its return value to the existing `cardContainer`.
+- Inside `index.js`, call the `createCharacterCard` function and append its return value to the existing `cardContainer`.
 - Once implemented, the Rick Sanchez card should no longer be hardcoded in `index.html` but instead be created dynamically using JavaScript.

 ### 3. Make the Character Card Component Dynamic